Delete search term

 BA in Multilingual Communication

-In our digital and globalised world, communication between cultures and languages as well as people and artificial intelligence (AI) is more important than ever.
-This degree programme lays the foundations for a multilingual career in which you connect people, use language technologies professionally and put your creative side to work in designing communication.
+In our digital and globalised world, communication between cultures and languages as well as between people and artificial intelligence (AI) is more important than ever.
+Our degree programme lays the foundation for a multilingual career in which you will bring people together, use language technologies professionally and put your creativity to work in designing communication.

-Those who can mediate between people, cultures and languages have a great advantage.
-As a multilingual communication and language expert, you use creative solutions and innovative technologies to break down boundaries in a national and international context.
+Mediating between people, cultures and languages is a skill.
+Multilingual communication and language experts use creative solutions and innovative technologies to break down boundaries in national and international contexts.

-In the BA in Multilingual Communication, you acquire above-average language skills in at least three languages.
-You also gain valuable expertise that allows you to make skilled use of AI-based language technologies, intelligently prepare specialist content for various target groups and media and put together multilingual communication in a professional and creative manner – orally and in writing, online and offline.
+In the BA in Multilingual Communication, you will acquire superior language skills in at least three languages.
+You will also gain valuable expertise that will allow you to make skilled use of AI-based language technologies, to intelligently prepare specialist content for various target groups and media, and to design multilingual communication in a professional and creative manner – orally and in writing, online and offline.
 Become part of the vibrant, digitalised language industry.

-Whether subtitling films, designing technical documentation or interacting with people both with and without sensory impairments, the BA in Multilingual Communication opens up a wide range of career profiles at home and abroad at both small and large companies alike and with other providers in the booming language industry.
-You combine human creativity with technical expertise and mediate wherever communication takes places across language, cultural and specialist frontiers and therefore whenever professional multilingualism is needed.
+Whether subtitling films, designing technical documentation or interacting with people who have sensory impairments, the BA in Multilingual Communication opens up a wide range of career profiles at home and abroad.
+You will be called upon to combine human creativity with technical expertise, and to mediate wherever communication takes places across linguistic, cultural and specialist frontiers.
 Your future career prospects are as broad as your interests.

 What our graduates say

-In the BA in Multilingual Communication, you learn to use language in a targeted, efficient and professional manner.
-You acquire outstanding expertise in three languages of study and gain a wide-ranging skill set that allows you to mediate between languages, cultures and contexts and create multilingual communication in an accomplished and creative fashion.
-The degree programme contents include:
+In the BA in Multilingual Communication, you will learn to use language in a targeted, efficient and professional manner.
+You will acquire outstanding expertise in three languages and gain a wide-ranging skill set that allows you to mediate between languages, cultures and contexts and to creatively and professionally design multilingual communication.
+Our degree programme focuses on:

-By choosing your specialisation, you decide whether you would like to take a closer look at oral or written communication.
-Alternatively, you also have the option to specialise in the digitised preparation of complex specialist content.
+Your choice of specialisation will reflect whether you would like to take a closer look at oral or written communication.
+You also have the option to specialise in the digitised preparation of complex specialist content.

 Oral Communication and Language Mediation